massalabs/metamask-massa/README.md

 ## License

-The MetaMask Snap for Massa is released under the [MIT License](LICENSE).
+The MetaMask Snap for Massa is released under the [GNU-GPL-V3.0](LICENSE).